alexchacon2341/navigation-dqn/Report.md

 ### Methodology

-The project uses deep neural networks to develop an artificial agent, termed a deep Q-network (DQN), that can learn successful policies directly from high-dimensional sensory inputs using end-to-end reinforcement learning.
+The project uses methods involving deep neural networks developed in [a 2015 paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) to creat an artificial agent, termed a deep Q-network (DQN), that can use end-to-end reinforcement learning to solve an environment created by Unity's ML-Agents.
 The architecture used in this case is PyTorch's nn Module, a deep recurrent neural network (RNN) that is adept at defining computational graphs and taking gradients and is better for defining complex networks than raw autograd.

 The agent interacts with its environment through a sequence of observations,